thepwrtank18/Quark-No-Timer/README.md

 # Quark
 Small things.
-Now with no 8 minute timer.
+Now with no 8 minute timer every time you try to play Minecraft.

 This mod requires [AutoRegLib](https://github.com/Vazkii/AutoRegLib).